Singapore PM denies nepotism amid family feud in parliament speech - Nigeria Today

 He apologised for a second time over the quarrel and rejected charges of nepotism.
 He said the head of Temasek is appointed by its board subject to confirmation by the president of Singapore, and that his son has already said he was not interested in politics.

-The row with his sister Wei Ling, 62, and brother Hsien Yang, 60, stemmed from a dispute over what to do with a century-old family bungalow that has simmered since the death of the elder Lee.
+Lee said Singaporeans were “tired of the subject, and wish it would end.”

+However he added that he would not sue his siblings because a lawsuit might drag on for years and “further besmirch my parents’ names”.

-The patriarch had wanted the bungalow destroyed after he passed away to prevent the creation of a personality cult, but the siblings say the premier is attempting to block its demolition to capitalise on their father’s legacy.
+At the centre of the fight is the century-old bungalow which the patriarch wanted destroyed after he passed away to prevent the creation of a personality cult.

+The siblings said the prime minister is attempting to block its demolition to capitalise on their father’s legacy, including grooming his own son to be a third-generation leader — a charge Lee and his wife have denied.

+The Lees are the closest thing Singapore has to royalty, dominating the now wealthy island’s politics for nearly six decades.

-He said he was not behind the creation of a ministerial committee led by his deputy Teo Chee Hean to explore various options for the house.
+He said he was not behind the creation of a ministerial committee led by his deputy Teo Chee Hean to explore various options for the house, which hosted many of the early meetings of the People’s Action Party which has governed Singapore since 1959.

-The post Singapore PM denies nepotism amid family feud in parliament speech appeared first on The Independent Uganda:.
+Lee Kuan Yew served as prime minister from 1959 to 1990, and the current leader has been in power since 2004.
+The city-state has had only one other prime minister, Goh Chok Tong.

+The row focuses on a clause in Lee’s final will which stated that the old family home should be demolished after his death or after his daughter, who is unmarried, moves out.

 Do you something awesome to share with the world?
 Click here to share